Label: KOSELUGO- selumetinib capsule

 - •

-- Advise males with female partners of reproductive potential to use effective contraception during treatment with KOSELUGO and for at least 1 week after the last dose [see Use in Specific Populations (8.3), Nonclinical Toxicology (13.1)].
+- Advise males with female partners of reproductive potential to use effective contraception during treatment with KOSELUGO and for 1 week after the last dose [see Use in Specific Populations (8.3), Nonclinical Toxicology (13.1)].

 Lactation